-- Know what your partner’s preference is.
+Know what your supervisor’s preference is.
 If these are YOUR clients and you’re the partner, then it’s your call.
 If you aren’t sure (and aren’t comfortable asking), I would set your default to whatever the first correspondence was — fax, email, letter, etc.

 Readers, what are your thoughts — must you fax a response, or can you send one via email?
 In general, as technology changes (and different people in the office adopt it at different times), how do you step around those issues of youth and respect that always seem to come up in those scenarios?